 Pilot tests COVID-19 positive; Air India flight returns midway

-New Delhi, May 30: Air India flight, AI-1945, going to Moscow, Russia on Saturday from Delhi under Vande Bharat Mission has returned mid-way after pilot's COVID-19 test result came positive.
+New Delhi, May 30: Air India flight, AI-1945, going to Moscow, Russia from Delhi on Saturday under Vande Bharat Mission has returned mid-way over Uzbekistan after pilot's COVID-19 test result came positive.

-The aircraft is now under disinfection process at Delhi airport, according to the report.
+The aircraft is a ferry flight and now under disinfection process at Delhi airport, according to the report.

 Coronavirus outbreak: India records 7,964 cases in past 24 hours; Death toll at 4,900